SecurityInnovation/PGPy/README.rst

 Currently, PGPy can load keys and signatures of all kinds in both ASCII armored and binary formats.

-It can sign and verify RSA signatures only, at the moment.
+It can create and verify RSA and DSA signatures, at the moment.

 Installation
 ------------